 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.
+Ethnicity/Race Yes Potential language and cultural barriers will need to be considered in promoting Telecare and engaging with communities.
+A Full EIA, including consultation, will need to be completed on the final commissioning plan.
 Gender No Gender reassignment No Religion or Belief Yes Some religious communities have different approaches to caring for their family and communities.
 Technology may be viewed differently by some community groups.
 A Full EIA, including consultation, will need to be completed on the final commissioning plan.
 Sexual Orientation No Child Poverty No Other groups relevant to this proposal Yes There are many potential positive impacts for carers through Telecare which can provide the carer with a respite from caring requirements and enable reassure and management of risk.
 A Full EIA, including consultation, will need to be completed on the final commissioning plan.
-Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) Are any cumulative impacts identified across your service area from proposals in other departments OR from other service areas?
-Please explain what these might be A Full EIA, including consultation, will need to be completed on the final commissioning plan.
+Cumulative impacts (proposed changes elsewhere which might Are any cumulative impacts identified across your service area from proposals in other departments OR from other service areas?
+Please explain what these might be (Link to Guidance) worsen impacts identified above) A Full EIA, including consultation, will need to be completed on the final commissioning plan.

 Service Area Home Care Budget Ref.
-EIA 14 Head of Service Denise De Souza Budget Proposal Briefly and simply explain what budget changes are proposed. £170k savings are proposed for this budget.
+EIA 14 Head of Service Denise De Souza i de la constante de la constan Budget Proposal Briefly and simply explain what budget changes are proposed.
+(Link to Guidance) £170k savings are proposed for this budget.
 These savings should be achieved as a result of the implementation of the new home care contract following the retender process that happened in 2012.
 The new contract started on 4 June 2012 and included a restructuring of the rates system and a requirement to use the Council's chosen Electronic Care Monitoring System (ECMS).
-Summary of impacts Highlight the main / most significant potential impacts which will need to be removed, mitigated or avoided The most significant potential impacts are around reduced quality of home care provision to all vulnerable people who are eligible for this service due to potential loss of suitably trained staff to deliver the service and possible reduction in capacity within the home care market.
+Summary of impacts Highlight the main / most significant potential impacts which will need to be removed, mitigated or avoided (Link to Guidance) The most significant potential impacts are around reduced quality of home care provision to all vulnerable people who are eligible for this service due to potential loss of suitably trained staff to deliver the service and possible reduction in capacity within the home care market.
 Impacts identified on the following 'protected characteristics': age Key actions to reduce negative impacts What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive impacts?
-The new contract includes a more personalised approach to care provision, includes a number of requirements within the specification to increase positive impacts, reduce inequalities and improve value for money.
+(Link to Guidance) The new contract includes a more personalised approach to care provision, includes a number of requirements within the specification to increase positive impacts, reduce inequalities and improve value for money.
 Implementation of the new service is being reviewed to monitor the impact of the changes resulting from the new contract.
 This report will identify any actions that may be necessary to further reduce negative impacts and is due to be completed in December 2012.
 A full EIA will also be completed following this review.
-Complete all three colu ımns for each grou ıp Age Yes The impact of the new contract will affect every person in need of a home care service Regular perforr nance monitoring includes
+Complete all three columns for each group (Link to Guidance) Age Yes The impact of the new contract will affect every person in need of a home care service Regular perform nance monitoring includes